 The Nova Scotia Minor Injury Cap

-Nova Scotia’s minor injury cap was announced at $8,486 for the year 2017, an increase of about $100 from the 2016 figure.
+Nova Scotia’s minor injury cap was set at $8,486 in 2017.
+This was an increase of approximately $100 from the 2016 figure.

-- Whiplash Associated Disorders (WADs)
+- Whiplash Associated Disorders (WAD)